FHRI Fund governance model

 Further details are provided on the FHRI Fund Act page.

 The Act requires the Minister for Medical Research to establish and maintain the Advisory Council, which will guide the application of investment income from the FHRI Fund.
 The Advisory Council is made up of eminent persons with experience in fields such as research, innovation, business, law, finance, corporate governance and the philanthropic, charitable and not-for-profit sectors.
+The Minister appoints the Advisory Council Chair for a 3-year term and members for a 2-year term and may reappoint a member to the Advisory Council.
 The members of the Advisory Council are described below.

 - An expert in consumer and community health matters.